umarhassan-mitodl/6.844-spring-2003/content/pages/tools/_index.md

   youtube_id: null
 ---

-[Scheme software](http://www.gnu.org/software/mit-scheme/) is required to run the .scm files in this section.
-The .ini and .edwin files in this section are customization files that can be loaded into Edwin, the [MIT Scheme](http://www.gnu.org/software/mit-scheme/index.html) text editor.
+{{% resource_link "69fb0f08-6dba-4429-a5a2-be5836f04f76" "Scheme software" %}} is required to run the .scm files in this section.
+The .ini and .edwin files in this section are customization files that can be loaded into Edwin, the {{% resource_link "9ee5ff90-02cd-4b7a-9cc8-86f8bea173b3" "MIT Scheme" %}} text editor.

 Scheme Substitution Model
 -------------------------